-The minimalist Exos has been a mainstay among ultralight packs, and in 2018—at long last—Osprey introduced its women’s-specific counterpart: the Eja.
+The minimalist Exos has been a mainstay among ultralight packs, but in 2018, Osprey introduced its women’s-specific counterpart: the Eja.
 Going beyond the “shrink and pink” strategy, the Eja is a well-fitting, adjustable pack that comes in 38, 48, and 58-liter options.
 I took the 48-liter version backpacking and mountaineering in New Zealand’s Southern Alps and came away impressed by its ease of use, build quality, and versatility.
 However, the minimalist padding on the hipbelt and around the lower back was a letdown in terms of comfort.
 Below are my thoughts on the Eja 48’s weight, carrying comfort, organization, ventilation, durability, fit, and more.
 To see how the Eja stacks up, see our article on the best backpacking packs.